Call Detail

 Submitting Artwork

-To enter participants must have or create a Café account.
-All images to be uploaded to their portfolio in Café.
+To enter participants must have a CaFÉ account.
+If you do not have an existing CaFÉ account, you must first create one in order to proceed to submitting artwork to this juried exhibition.
+All images are to be uploaded to their portfolio in CaFÉ.
 The maximum file size that will be accepted is 5 MB.
 For this call we highly recommend submitting high quality images with the longest edge at 1200 pixels, sRGB, jpeg.

 To better showcase your 3D works, you can: